ROMDHANA/pymembrane/README.md

 # pymembrane
-Simulate and optimize membrane-based food processing and wastewater treatment.
-Python library for spiral membrane design and mass transfer modeling.
+PyMembrane is a Python library for modeling, simulating, and optimizing membrane-based food processes and wastewater treatment.
+It includes models for spiral membrane mass transfer, osmotic pressure calculations, and more.